99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="450" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/ad7a1c71-5da4-42ab-9e64-62d9d40a57a1">

-Envelope Encryption: KMS has a limit of 4kb, if you want more, use Envelope Encryptio which corresponds to GenerateDataKey API
+Envelope Encryption: KMS has a limit of 4kb, if you want more, use Envelope Encryption which corresponds to GenerateDataKey API

-KMS limits: ThrottlingException, to respond use Exppnential backoff, all service that useses KMS shares a quota across all regions and accounts. we can use DKE caching or you can request quotas increase through API or AWS support.
+KMS limits: ThrottlingException, to respond use Exponential backoff, all services that use KMS share a quota across all regions and accounts. we can use DKE caching or you can request quota increase through API or AWS support.

 AWS CloudHSM:
 AWS provisions encryption Hardware, dedicated hardware (hardware security module), so you manage your encryption keys entirely not AWS, supports both symmetric and asymmetric.
 Spread across multiple AZ, great for aval and durability.

 AWS SSM Patameter store:
-Secure storage for you configs and secrets, optional encryption using KMS.
+Secure storage for your configs and secrets, optional encryption using KMS.
 Security through IAM, notification with EventBridge, version tracking for changes inside.
 Parameter policies can have TTL

 AWS Secrets Manager:
 meant for storing secrets, newer than SSM, allows to force rotation of secrets every x days.
 Integrated with RDS, meant for RDS so in the exam if u see its Secret Manager.
-You can replicate secrets across multple regions, and replicas sync.
+You can replicate secrets across multiple regions, and replicas sync.

 AWS Nitro Enclaves:
-process sensitive data in an isolated computer environment, only authorized code can be running, fully isolated vms.
+process sensitive data in an isolated computer environment, only authorized code can be running, fully isolated VMs.

 ---
 # Extra services